 Add chicken, and more veg (broccoli, and corn).
 Simmer 15 minutes or ’til veggies are tender.
 You many need to add more broth or water if you want more broth for your stuffed up head.

 Head to the couch with your bowl of soup-for-sick-people.

 ‘course you don’t need to be sick to enjoy this yummy soup.
-But, here’s to a winter without colds and flu.
-Fingers crossed! 🤞 It took about 5 days and a few boxes of tissues but I finally moved off the couch.
+But here’s to a winter without cold and flu.
+Fingers crossed! 🤞 It took about 5 days and a few boxes of tissues before I finally moved off the couch.